jmalenko/www.jaro.cz/it-education.md

   - Introduce cycles - "do 10 steps", "do steps until you reach the wall", "while the glass is not empty, do a sip"
   - Introduce events - "if someone enters the room, say 'Hello human'".

+There are some tips:
+- [Super Silly Screen Free Coding Activity with Chalk](https://teachyourkidscode.com/screen-free-coding-activity/) – Alternative with a grid drawn by chalf on the street.
+Some cells are solid - if the robot is at this cell, then the programmer can spray the robot with water gun.
+- [For kids: Easter algorithms](http://wytenteguj.pl/en/for-kids-easter-algorithms/) – Again, grid with rabiit, carrot and plants.
+Goal is to command the rabbit to get to the carrot.
+Contains templates (plan and commands) that can be printed.

 ### Algorithms – initial steps